At DePaul University, to facilitate registration and other

 labor market; and similar information.

-The graduate student services administrator in the Office of Advising and Student Services will email the SED link to graduating doctoral students for them to complete.
+The associate director of graduate student services in the Office of Advising and Student Services will email the SED link to graduating doctoral students for them to complete.